UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ```

 It’s not an uncommon opinion that this isn’t exactly easy to read, and
-so new formats have began to come into fruition.
+so new formats have begun to come into fruition.

 Notes: Script here